baoxingsong/GEAN/README.md

 Thank Lukas Baumgarten from MPIPZ and Qiushi Li from University of UCalgary for bug reporting\
 Thank Elad Oren from Hebrew University of Jerusalem for the extending usage of GEAN

+### Founding
+We acquired founding to continue the development of GEAN until 2022 Dec.